One-to-one quantum simulation of a frustrated magnet with 256 qubits

+\textbf{Analog quantum simulators offer a powerful microscopic probe of quantum many-body systems, yet have largely been benchmarked against model Hamiltonians rather than real materials.
+Here, we use a 256-qubit Rydberg simulator to implement the effective Hamiltonian of the frustrated triangular-lattice magnet TmMgGaO$_4$.
+Simulated magnetization curves agree quantitatively with susceptibility measurements on single crystals, and both platforms consistently determine the antiferromagnetic phase transition.
+Snapshot-resolved analysis confirms that quantum fluctuations, rather than disorder, govern the intermediate paramagnetic regime.
+Having established this correspondence, we access non-equilibrium dynamics following a sudden quench, a regime at picosecond material timescales where entanglement growth places the problem beyond classical reach.
+The simulator reveals thermalization of local observables, demonstrating that analog quantum simulation can reproduce and extend the physics of a real material.}

+Analogue quantum simulators~\cite{manin_computable_1980,feynman_simulating_1982,georgescu_quantum_2014,daley_twenty-five_2023}—naturally suited to large-scale, highly entangled systems—have so far been used primarily to demonstrate universal physical phenomena, including ground-state properties~\cite{scholl_quantum_2021,ebadi_quantum_2021,king_quantum_2021,narasimhan_simulating_2024,kairys_simulating_2020,mazurenko_cold-atom_2017,semeghini_probing_2021} and nonequilibrium dynamics~\cite{manovitz_quantum_2025,ali_quantum_2024}.
+Their potential for quantitative comparison with solid-state experiments and for predictive modelling of specific materials remains largely unexplored.
+Classical numerical techniques, by contrast, are routinely used to reproduce experimental observations and to explore new regimes in specific materials; however, their applicability is ultimately constrained by system size or entanglement.
+As analogue platforms reach sizes where classical numerics become increasingly challenging, while offering better control over noise and coherence, quantitatively connecting them to real materials is becoming both feasible and timely.

-Low-dimensional quantum materials occupy a central place in condensed-matter physics.
-First explored theoretically in the mid-twentieth century~\cite{tomonaga_remarks_1950,anderson_approximate_1952,mermin_absence_1966}, subsequent experimental advances have enabled their controlled realisation across a wide range of platforms, including semiconductor heterostructures, bulk layered materials and synthetic two-dimensional systems~\cite{liu20192d,scappucci2021crystalline,pham20222d}.
-Understanding the microscopic mechanisms underlying their emergent properties has led to a close interplay between solid-state experiments and theoretical modelling, analytical approaches, classical numerical methods and, more recently, quantum simulators~\cite{manin_computable_1980,feynman_simulating_1982,georgescu_quantum_2014,daley_twenty-five_2023}.
+In this context, low-dimensional quantum materials are a natural test bed to validate quantum simulators and probe their predictive power.
+First explored theoretically in the mid-twentieth century~\cite{tomonaga_remarks_1950,anderson_approximate_1952,mermin_absence_1966}, these systems have since been realised across a wide range of platforms, including semiconductor heterostructures, bulk layered materials and synthetic two-dimensional systems~\cite{liu20192d,scappucci2021crystalline,pham20222d}.
+Understanding the microscopic mechanisms underlying their emergent properties has led to a a close interplay between solid-state experiments, analytical and classical numerical methods.
+Quantum simulators can now add a complementary role to this toolbox.